Imagen

 Illustrations by Norm Bendell

 Graft-versus-host disease (GVHD) is a complication that often occurs after a transplant using cells from a donor (an allogeneic transplant).
-This booklet will help you understand:
+This patient information brochure will help you understand:

 Managing GVHD requires a close working relationship between you and your healthcare team.
 The more you know, the better equipped you will be to take charge of your GVHD.